ravidyoeun/CodeSamples/README.md

 Companies could invite users who were not already registered in the database by typing in the user's email and asign a role.
 A dynamic email populated with the company's information would then be sent to the invited user directing them to sign up with a url.
 I used SendGrid API to allow email to be sent via HTTP and RazorEngine to parse the email's HTML template with dynamic values.

+### User Profile

+The User profiles on Quotemule are unique because they help identify the roles of the users.
+I implemented DropZone on the profile pages to allow users to upload pictures connected to our Amazon s3 services.